sebfisch/java-concurrency/content/docs/using/pools.md

 The result of `join` signifies whether the calling thread waited successfully for all tasks without being interrupted.
+If the calling thread is interrupted, it changes the interrupt flag passed as second argument.
+We use our own interrupt flag, because the one associated with threads in Java might be reset, which could lead to started threads not being able to notice the interruption.

 The following picture has been created using the `ThreadPoolRenderer`.